Why Small Condoms Are a Game-Changer

 Are small condoms and snug fit condoms the same?

 Yes.
-Brands use a variety of names to refer to their condoms, including snug fit or slim fit for the smaller sizes.
+Brands use a variety of names to refer to their condoms, including snug fit or slim fit for their smaller size condoms.
 However, because the actual condom size might vary from one brand to another, you should always check the actual condom size before buying.

 To do that, you will have to know your penis size.
 Here’s how to do it.